Hassan Darsi

-Hassan Darsi (born 1961) is a Moroccan artist and a native of Casablanca.
+Hassan Darsi (born 1961) is a Moroccan artist.

 Biography

-Hassan Darsi was educated at Plastic and Visual Arts School in Mons in Belgium.
+Hassan Darsi was born in 1961 in Casablanca.
+He was educated at Plastic and Visual Arts School in Mons in Belgium.
 After receiving his degree, he returned to his native Morocco, where he became an artist.
 His art works and practices reflect the Moroccan style of the time that opens to the contemporary art style.